Livonian grammar: Reflexive Pronouns

 Note: The usage of the reflexive pronoun is broad.
 Of course, it is used as a reflexive pronoun as in "minnõn eņtšõn um vajag...," meaning "I need..." [lit: to myself is necessary...].
-However, the pronoun can also express possession; it frequently replaces the genitive forms of the personal pronouns.
+However, the pronoun can also express possession; it frequently replaces the genitive forms of the personal pronouns, where it expresses "their own".
 For example: "ma sīeda kūliz eņtš izast", or "I heard it from my father."
 Also, reflexive pronouns can be used in adverbial expressions: "täm eņtš ie", "this same night".

 Cases

 The following are the cases in Livonian: